 "Is this a committee-meeting or a confessional?"
 Winnie Watson wanted to know.

 "The things we say here stay here, right?"
 Smith said, who was suddenly looking worried.

-"You're on tape," Myers said.
+"You're on tape," Myers reminded him.
 "This isn't Vegas.
 You'll soon be part of an indelible public record."

 Smith looked unconvinced.

 slapped his briefcase down on the table and opened it.
 "We're not

 accomplishing a hell of a lot here today," he noted.
 "All these asides

 "I don't know what we have done, but what we haven't done is consider